Damoon7/Security-Camera-Termux/README.md

 apt update && apt upgrade -y
 ```

-then you should install  python and some packages on termux that you need to run this script:
+then you should install  python and some packages on Termux that you need to run this script:

 ```bash